johnpytch/home-security/README.md

 The purpose of this project is to detect intruders in these images first.
 Only upon a detection does the system notify the relevant recipients of an intrusion, sharing the image of the intruder.

-I made this just after I finished uni, so the code itself is not yet at my best.
-I will be refactoring the code and making improvements when I can find the time :)
+I made this just after I finished uni, so the code itself is not yet at its best.
+I will be refactoring the code and making improvements a little at a time :)

 ## Tech Stack
 - Python Version 3.10.12
-- Tensorflow Object Detection API
+- Transformers

 ## Roadmap
-- Use poetry dependency manager
+- Use poetry dependency manager. ✅
-- Finalise Containerisation.
+- Finalise Containerisation. ✅
-- Unit PyTests.
+- Unit PyTests. ✅
 - Github Workflows.
 - Integrate Database.
 - Further fine-tuning on private dataset (in progress).